 Fiscal balance has been maintained by the four state governments over the last decade; however, service delivery has been severely constrained at the state government level: The FSM government comprises four state governments and a national government, with much of the responsibility for public service provision-including education, health, and public safety-held primarily by the state governments.
 With declining inflation-adjusted Compact sector grants and little or no growth in domestic revenues at the state level, service delivery and public expenditures have been severely constrained.
 Despite these challenges, the state governments have adopted a prudent approach to fiscal policy and have maintained fiscal balance since FY09, see Figure 11.
-Figure 10: National and State Governments, expenditures by function, FY17-FY19 average Allocation of expenditures to capital assets is high given the low performance of the economy
+Figure 10: FSM National and State Governments, Expenditures by Function, FY17-FY19 Average Allocation of expenditures to capital assets is high given the low performance of the economy

-Figure 11: Fiscal balance state and national governments, percent GDP, FY04-FY19 State governments maintain fiscal balance while national runs large surpluses
+Figure 11: FSM Fiscal Balance National and State Governments, Percent GDP, FY04-FY19 State governments maintain fiscal balance while national runs large surpluses